 Initially, I started looking on LinkedIn for opportunities.
-As a first step, I did complete my LinkedIn profile and enrolled into the premium subscription of LinkedIn.
+As a first step, I completed my LinkedIn profile and enrolled for the premium subscription of LinkedIn.
 I also reached out within my network for recommendations.
-Importantly, I was also doing my own search for companies and would reach out to the founders or senior leadership of organizations that I found interesting on LinkedIn itself.
-This enabled me to talk with a few leaders, explore the work and the vision of a company so that I could make informed choices.
+Importantly, I was also doing my own search for companies and would reach out to the founders or senior leadership of organizations that I found interesting through LinkedIn itself.
+This enabled me to talk with a few leaders, explore their work and the vision of the company so that I could make informed choices.
 In the process, I also learnt, it is not always necessary to apply for a job in order to get a job, sometimes people are willing to create new roles and positions in their company if they really feel that you will add value to their organization.

 How did you get your first break?